Gruppo di Lavoro

 - 1 design Workshop, closed-doors with sponsors, aimed at sharing the Research advancement status and at addressing next-step activities;

-- 3 theme-based Workshops focusing on some application areas and dedicated to sustainers and the reference community (topics will be established by the Research team in collaboration with research sponsors).
+- vertical round table meetings dedicated to supporters and the community of reference (the topics are defined by the Research team in collaboration with research supporters).

-- A bi-monthly Press release for Partners and Sponsors, collecting the most relevant facts of the international and Italian markets.
+- A weekly Press release for Partners and Sponsors to highlight the most relevant news of the international and Italian markets.

-The 2018 edition, in keeping with Research performed by the Blockchain & Distributed Ledger Workshop, will further the following areas of research.
+The 2019 edition, in keeping with the previous edition, will further the following areas of research.

-- Application environments: survey application environments and projects developed by national and international companies to establish which use cases are more interesting and promising.
+- Application environments: census of Blockchain technology application areas and projects developed by national and international companies to establish which use cases are more interesting and promising.

-- 3 vertical research streams, therefore specific to application sector/area, that will be defined by the Research team in collaboration with research sponsors.
-Each vertical stream will be examined in greater detail to:
+- 2/3 vertical research streams, therefore specific to application sector/area, that will be defined by the Research team in collaboration with research sponsors.
+Verticals will be divided in:

 Partners and Sponsors